classroomtechtools/appscripts-modules-ft-svelte/on_modules.md

 However, let’s see if we can’t use these concepts to see how we could possibly bring es modules to GAS.
 First and foremost, however, is that there is no way we can get the `import` and `export` keywords to work in the runtime.
 Only Google and its implementation it offers can do that.

 But remember the bundling technology referred to above?
 A bundler is software that takes some code and wraps it so that it is modular.
 What if we littered `import` statements in a different JavaScript context like Node which would know how to execute those import statement, and trained our bundlers to instead reverse the process?
-Turned those imports into IIFEs.
+Turne those imports into IIFEs.
 So we could write them locally and then deploy to AppsScripts in a way it can execute.

 Turns out, there is a whole industry of software doing exactly that!
 Hmmm....